husmus00/mano-src/README.md

 # The Mano Machine
-The Mano Machine is a hypothetical RISC CPU designed by M. Morris Mano which appears in the 3rd edition of his book "Computer System Architecture".
+The Mano Machine is a hypothetical RISC CPU designed by M. Morris Mano which appears in the 3rd edition of his book [Computer System Architecture](https://www.amazon.com/Computer-System-Architecture-Morris-Mano/dp/0131755633).
 Oddly enough, I couldn't find any reference to the 1st or 2nd editions of his book.
-You can read a bit more about the Mano Machine [Here](https://wikipedia.org/wiki/Mano_machine).
+You can read a bit more about the Mano Machine [here](https://wikipedia.org/wiki/Mano_machine).

 I must make clear that I am not the designer or owner of the Mano Machine, all rights go to M. Morris Mano and the original publishers of his book.